7.2.5. Logit / Probit / Gompit

 Example 3

 Open LOGIT, select Statistics 1 → Regression Analysis → Logit / Probit / Gompit and select the data option Dependent Variable Contains Binary Data.
-Then select GRADE (C12) as [Dependent] and GPA, TUCE and PSI (C13 to C15) as [Variable]s.
-Select only the Regression Results and then run the example for logit, probit and gompit models separately.
+Then select GRADE (C15) as [Dependent] and GPA, TUCE and PSI (C12 to C14) as [Variable]s.
+Select Logit and all output options.

 Logit / Probit / Gompit